democracy is a work in progress

 Leader Profiles

-Leader Profiles2023-02-07T16:19:23-05:00
+Leader Profiles2023-10-02T13:18:12-05:00

 Personal Choices.
 Every day, Americans are making choices in their personal and professional lives that affect the problems we are trying to solve.
 Some are made by famous politicians or chief executives whom you already know, but scores of others make their choices mostly below the media radar.
 The lack of a spotlight does not diminish their bold choices that in big ways and small support American values of freedom, diversity, and innovation while helping to make our communities, our country, and our world a better place to live for everyone.

 Shared Aspirations.
-The American Leader is proud to showcase some of these leaders and the choices they’ve made to benefit the common good.
+The American Leader is proud to showcase some of these leaders and the choices they’ve made to benefit the public good.
 Let’s not be confused if they should fall short of their goals or some character flaw be revealed: Their pursuit of our shared aspirations for a better life binds them to us, and us to them.
 Their stories present a glimpse of the many possible paths that a diverse range of courageous people can take to solve our common problems.
 We hope they inspire you to be bold in your own way, be it at the dinner table, in the office, or on a larger stage.

 Kendra Abkowitz: Finding Common Ground for Sustainability in Tennessee